wasmerio/wasmer-php/lib/README.md

 This example above calls a function `sum` that is exported from `my_program.wasm`.

-## Raw API
+# The `php-ext-wasm` raw API

 This section presents the raw API provided by the `php-ext-wasm` extension.
-The entire `Wasm` library is based on this raw API.
+The entire `Wasm` library is based on this API.

 ### Function `wasm_read_bytes`